 These aside, however, the effectiveness of an email campaign ultimately hinges on outgoing emails themselves.
 That’s why best practices for email marketing design will invariably focus on the following trio of qualities:

 - Impeccable CTAs.
 Finally, on the subject of conversions, CTAs are arguably the single most crucial design element at this stage.
-Having secured your recipients’ attention, your emails should achieve conversions – be they micro-conversions or transactional conversions, depending on your goals.
-They do so through CTAs, which is why Conversion Rate Optimisation (CRO) focuses on them so heavily.
+Having secured your recipients’ attention, your emails should achieve conversions – be they micro-conversions or transactional, depending on your goals.
+They do so through CTAs, so Conversion Rate Optimisation (CRO) focuses heavily on them.

 Best practices for email marketing design